ucan-wg/spec/README.md

 kind = "*" / <scheme>
 ```

-### 4.2.5 Action
+### 4.2.5 Ability

-The action for `my:*` or `as:<did>:*` MUST be the [superuser action `*`](#41-superuser).
+The ability for `my:*` or `as:<did>:*` MUST be the [superuser ability `*`](#41-superuser).
 Another ability would not be possible since any other ability cannot be guaranteed to work across all resource types (e.g. it's not possible to `crud/UPDATE` an email address).
-Recall that the superuser action is special in that it selects the maximum possible action for any resource.
+Recall that the superuser ability is special in that it selects the maximum possible ability for any resource.

 ``` json
 {"with": "my:*", "can": "*"}